RieForGitHub/Portfolio_passwords/README.md

 # Portfolio_passwords

 ## About
 This dataset focuses on short passwords and the ease with which they can be cracked in a short amount of time.
 It aims to answer questions about the types of passwords we should avoid, identify the most commonly used passwords, and understand the time it takes for hackers to crack them and gain access to user accounts.
 The data for this project was obtained from [Bad Passwords (Never Use them)](https://www.kaggle.com/datasets/sujaykapadnis/bad-passwords-never-use-them).
-The analysis was conducted using SQL and Tableau.
+The analysis was conducted using Excel, SQL and Tableau.

 ## About Data
 The dataset was obtained from [Bad Passwords (Never Use them)](https://www.kaggle.com/datasets/sujaykapadnis/bad-passwords-never-use-them).
 It includes a list of passwords used by users of the 'Information is Beautiful' group.
 The dataset comprises 9 columns and 499 rows.
 Citation("tidytuesdayR")